computing-in-the-liberal-arts/SIGCSE2025-Affiliated-Event/docs/curricula/WhitmanCollege.md

 2. Document design principles to be used in crafting a program according to our stated values;
 3. Draft program-level learning outcomes;
 4. Map our learning outcomes to the [CS 2023](https://csed.acm.org/cs2023-report-with-feedback/) Knowledge Areas and identify program "Competency Areas";
-5. Reflect on our current program to identify areas of alignment and misalignment to our developing program vision.
+5. Reflect on our current program to identify areas of alignment and misalignment to our developing program vision;
-6. Ideate curriculum innovations that could address new program goals and vision.
+6. Ideate curriculum innovations that could address new program vision.

 Step 0 was not part of the Workbook but required by our administration as a condition of funding an external facilitator.
 Yet we found this step to be crucial, and in fact have adopted processes established during the workshop into ongoing departmental decision-making.